olincollege/music-genres-over-time/README.md

 To visualize the plots, matplotlib is needed.
 Installation instruction as well as more information on the pacakge can be found [here](https://matplotlib.org/stable/users/installing.html).
 To install it using pip use the following commands `$python -m pip install -U pip`, `$python -m pip install -U matplotlib`.
 Next for the bar chart race, you.

 Information on the bar chart race can be found [here](https://www.dexplo.org/bar_chart_race/).
 To install it use the command `$pip install bar_chart_race`.
  To see the bar chart race, [ffmpeg](https://www.dexplo.org/bar_chart_race/installation/#installing-ffmpeg) is needed.
 To download it, go to the [ffmpeg](https://www.ffmpeg.org/download.html) site.
+After downloading it

  ## Instructions for Obtaining and Visualizing data